 Margaret O’Bryan Doheny, professor emeritus who was on the Kent State University College of Nursing faculty for 35 years, will be inducted into the American Academy of Nursing on Oct.
 19, in Washington, D.C.
 There are more than 2,000 nurse leaders in education, management, practice, policy and research who are members of the American Academy of Nursing.

-“It’s very exciting to be chosen to be inducted into the American Academy of Nursing,” says Doheny.
+“It’s very exciting to be chosen to be inducted into the American Academy of Nursing,” said Doheny, who lives in Strongsville, Ohio.
 “It has been a goal I’ve had, so it’s nice to be recognized by my peers.”

 Doheny says the application process to become a member is very intense.
 First, the applicant must be sponsored by two current academy fellows in good standing to validate the applicants’ contributions.
 Once the application is completed a Fellow Selection Committee is charged with the responsibility to review the application for admission to the Academy.

-“The academy itself is dedicated to serving the community and getting nursing knowledge out to the public,” Doheny says.
+“The academy itself is dedicated to serving the community and getting nursing knowledge out to the public,” Doheny said.

 Doheny’s area of research is osteoporosis.
 Doheny has received numerous grants and has completed numerous publications and presentations based on her osteoporosis research.

 Doheny is one of the first, nationally recognized nursing researchers to do research on bone health in men.
 She has been doing research for 20 years, and is most appreciative of the support from Kent State’s College of Nursing, she said.

 As a member of the American Academy of Nursing, Doheny is expected to be an active member and contribute her time and energy as a leader in the nursing community.
 Doheny says she hopes to shape health policy related to osteoporosis and provide evidence to people to recognize that osteoporosis is a problem not only in the aging population, but is considered a pediatric disease that can be prevented.